 The truth of the leather industry ain’t pretty

-And before anyone tries to defend this horrendous shitwork and say that leather is only the byproduct of the meat industry, and therefore it’s perfectly fine and morally justified to use the rotting skin from the corpse of a dead body, it’s not.
-At least, it’s not always.
-Most people don’t know this but most of the leather we wear comes from Indian cows.
+And before anyone tries to defend this horrendous shitwork and say that leather is merely the byproduct of the meat industry, and therefore it’s perfectly fine and morally justified to use the rotting skin from the corpse of a dead body, it’s not.
+At least, it’s not always a byproduct.
+Most people don’t know this, but most of the leather we wear comes from Indian cows.
 Another fact you may not be aware of is that India strictly forbids the slaughter of heathy cattle, as they are seen as sacred to the land.
 So to get around this law, Indian cows are beaten and mutilated specifically and exclusively so that they can be slaughtered for the use of their skin.
 Once they are in bad enough shape to be considered “fit” for slaughter, they are forced to march miles to their own deaths, some of which are so badly tortured (broken legs, poison in the eyes) or neglected, they die on the way from malnutrition, injury or exhaustion.

 So sorry to bust your bubble of ignorance, but leather isn’t derived from happy, free-range, grass-eating cows.
 And just think, “high-quality” leather, especially the kind designer brands use, comes from baby cows – the calfs stolen from their mothers soon after birth which were used for veal.
 What even sicker is that some “luxury” brands even sell leather from unborn calves that were forcibly aborted from expecting mommy cows.
 Disgusting.